mevasaroj/CLOUD/Python/003_python_indentation.md

 ```

 #### 3.4.4.
 Indentation in Nested for Loops
+ - In Python, a nested for loop is a loop that resides inside the body of another for loop.
+The "inner loop" executes completely for every single iteration of the "outer loop"

 - **Exampe 1 - Nested for Loop Indentation**
 ```hcl
 for i in range(1):                # No Indendation - Start of loop